ostamand/continuous-control/README.md

 pip install .
 ```

-Install PyTorch using the recommended [pip command](https://pytorch.org/).
+Install PyTorch using the recommended [pip command](https://pytorch.org/) from the PyTorch site.
 For example, to install with CUDA 9.2:

 ```
 conda install pytorch cuda92 -c pytorch